techrightnow/techrightnow.github.io/_posts/2021-03-07-what-the-hell-are-nfts.markdown

 ---
-layout: post
+layout: archive
-title:  "Welcome to Jekyll!"
+title:  "What the hell are NFTs?"
 date:   2021-03-07 17:00:21 +1100
-categories: jekyll update
+categories: crypto
 ---
 #### CRYPTO